ovac/guardrails/resources/docs/configuration.md

 - `auth.guard`: Defaults to `auth.defaults.guard` (usually `web`).
 Set `GUARDRAILS_AUTH_GUARD` or edit the config if approvals should use another guard (e.g. `sanctum`, `api`).
 - `route_prefix`: Base path for the JSON API; adjust to match your application's namespace.
+- `route_name_prefix`: Name prefix for API routes; defaults to `guardrails.api.` to avoid collisions with application routes.
 - `middleware`: Guardrails defaults to `['api','auth:{guard}`].
 Replace or extend this array to match your middleware stack.
 - `page_prefix`: Browser-facing route for the review UI.
 - `views.layout` / `views.section`: Provide a layout if you want the bundled page to yield into your app shell.
 Leave `layout` `null` to serve the standalone UI, or keep it `null` and include `@include('guardrails::panel')` wherever you want the panel to appear inside your own view.